hndrx67/PicturePuzzle/README.md

 - Go to the Releases section of this repo and download the main executable file there
 - no need to install, because it is portable bruh
 - ignore the smart screen alert when you are in Windows 10 and 11, this is not a virus, why would I make a virus bro - source: trust me bro

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License
+This project is licensed under the GNU General Public License. maybe.